 In the context of compressible subsonic flows and pressure-based projection methods, the full form of the mass conservation equation and thermodynamic effects make the resolution of the pressure-velocity coupling even more complex.
-For more than two decades, several authors have proposed methods based on an Helmholtz-type equation for the pressure [23, 17, 24, 18, 12, 25, 26, 27] that can be considered as non-incremental pressure correction methods for compressible flows.
+For more than two decades, several authors have proposed methods based on a variable coefficient elliptic equation involving a linear term for the pressure [24, 17, 25, 18, 12, 26, 27, 28] that can be considered as non-incremental pressure correction methods for compressible flows.
 They have been successfully applied to single as well as multiphase flows.
-The study that comes closest to the method proposed in this paper was conducted by Reichling et al. [28].
+The study that comes closest to the method proposed in this paper was conducted by Reichling et al. [29].
 Their method belongs to the incremental pressure correction method category as it solves a pressure increment variable by solving an elliptic equation with variable coefficients plus a three steps velocity calculation.
 Their algorithm considers perfect gas equation of state and the governing equations are written in a conservative form with the need to evaluate the divergence of the momentum.
 They achieve a second-order time accuracy on the linear acoustic test case.
 To the best of the authors' knowledge, the incremental pressure correction method written in primitive variables for any fluid equation of state has not yet been proposed.